Deepak-gupta98/MACHINE-LEARNING/README.md

 <h3> Clustering </h3>
  <p> I am using k-means algorithm for clustering and dataset is taken from kaggle</p>
 <h3> Linear Regression </h3>
- <p> i did linear regression algorithm on the dataset of Advertising is taken from kaggle </p.
+ <p> i did linear regression algorithm on the dataset of Advertising is taken from kaggle </p>
+<h3> Churn Dataset </h3>
+<p> many of the <b>Telecom company</b> lose their customers from the different area such as less facility of voice plan, international plan comparing to others,some customers choose different telecom company etc.So that Telecom company loses tehir customer.Here, I have done experiment on that by using Machine Learning model.</p>
+<h3>World Happiness Report </h3>
+<p>you can see my blog: https://deepakgupta98.blogspot.com/2020/07/how-to-decide-happiness-ranking.html </p>